Palazzo Ducale Doges Palace Venice

 doges-palace-venice-italy

-The Palazzo Ducale was the residence of the Doge of Venice who was the supreme authority of the former Republic and the Palace was the heart of the political life and public administration in Venice.
+The Palazzo Ducale was the residence of the Doge of Venice who was the supreme authority of the former Republic of Venice.

 The Doge’s Palace is divided up into a number of areas: Courtyard, Museo dell’Opera, Doge’s apartments, Institutional chambers, Old Prison, Bridge of Sighs and the New Prisons.